Frequently Asked Questions

 How can I see the college nurse or doctor?

-The College Nurse, Mrs Ennis Frankum, is available in College each day during term for general consultation as well as providing help on specific medical matters.
-Her times are listed in Section D.2 of the Student Handbook, which also provides information about the college doctors’ service.
+The College Nurse, Mrs Caroline Smith, is available in College each day during term for general consultation as well as providing help on specific medical matters.
+Her times are listed on the Medical Help and Welfare webpage, which also provides information about the college doctors’ service.

 Where can I find help with a welfare issue?